OldRacingCars.com

 The March 732 was the car that reshaped Formula 2 through its domination of the 1973 Formula 2 season, winning 11 of the 17 championship races.
 STP March team leader Jean-Pierre Jarier won eight races and the title.

 March boss Max Mosley had a very good relationship with Jochen Neerpasch, Competition Director of Ford of Germany, and this paid off in 1972 when Neerpasch left Ford to take on the same role at BMW.
 Neerpasch offered March an exclusive deal for BMW's new Formula 2 M12/6 engine, as long as March agreed to buy 50.
 As well as being standard equipment on the new F2 March 732, March also built a range of 2-litre sports cars, the March 73S.
 After the disappointing side-radiator March 722, Robin Herd returned to the March 712M template for his 1973 F2 car.
 The nose was based on the wide "sports car" nose that March had tried on the 722 towards the end of the 1972 season, so the main radiator was returned to the front of the car.
-In other respects, the car was a refinement of the 712M.
+The more powerful engine prompted a change from Hewland's FT200 to its stronger FG400 gearbox, but in other respects, the car was a refinement of the 712M.
 In a further change from 1972, the Formula B/Atlantic and F2 cars had different type numbers, the Formula B/Atlantic variant being the March 73B.
 It appears that eight 732s had been completed in time for the opening race at Mallory Park on 11 March, although only three were actually present, and then another three were delivered in time for the second round, bringing the total production at that point to 11.
 Six other cars were later built in the season, the earliest of those appearing in June.

 The BMW engine proved to be both powerful and reliable, and thanks to the inspired driving of March team leader Jean-Pierre Jarier, the March 732 was by far the most successful car of the 1973 season.
 Of the competition, Jochen Mass went very well in the factory Surtees TS15, winning two races, and Francois Cevert won one race with the Alpine A367, both these teams using Brian Hart's alloy engines.
 GRD won two races, but the marque's star driver Roger Williamson defected when his patron Tom Wheatcroft bought a March 732.
 The massed ranks of the Motul Rondel team won two races, and Wilson Fittipaldi won a non-championship race in a Brabham BT40.
 The success of the March-BMW had a profound impact on the constructor landscape.
 GRD only found one person to buy a F2 GRD for 1974, and soon folded; Brabham pulled out of production racing car construction; the Lotus team packed away their failed "Texaco Stars" and were not seen in F2 again; Pygmée quit F2 mid-season and stopped production; and as the impact of the oil crisis was felt, Rondel went into liquidation.
 The Ensign and Scott F2 cars turned out to be one-offs.
 Only Chevron, Alpine and Surtees survived the steamroller.